 Picture on left: I dropped the candy by slightly heaping tablespoons onto wax paper.

 Picture on right: After I allowed the candy to set for a couple of hours.
-The longer it sets, the more it loses the shiny appearance.
+The longer it sits, the more it loses the shiny appearance.

-These old fashioned Southern pralines are rich and melt in your mouth creamy.
-The addition of pecans is the perfect balance for these sweet blissful bites.
+These Southern Buttermilk Pecan Pralines are rich, creamy and melt-in-your-mouth delicious!
+The addition of pecans is the perfect complement to these sweet blissful bites!

 - 1 cup buttermilk, not low fat